 03:39

-Now, if don’t trust someone, you place restrictions on them, right?
-If I doubt older sister’s ability to pay back the 10 percent interest I established on her last loan, I’m going to withhold her ability to get more money from me, until she pays it back.
+Now, if you don’t trust someone, you place restrictions on them, right?
+If I my older sister’s ability to pay back the 10 percent interest I established on last loan, I’m going to withhold her ability to get more from me, until she pays it back.

 03:52